 - Adjust your soil’s pH.
 Depending on the results you’ll get from testing the soil, you may require to add extra nutrients to the soul so as to achieve the right pH level.

 - Prepare your soil.
 Once your soil’s pH is balanced, prepare your soil by balancing it.
 You can use a hard take to help you break up huge chunks of soil – and to eliminate debris in soil such as sticks and rocks.
 You can then use a soft rake to form a fine and loose top area for the seedbed.

 - Use a spreader to evenly spread your seeds across the lawn.
 Spreaders make it easy to accomplish this since too much seeds could cause low germination rates and overcrowding.

 - Avoid covering your Zoysia seeds fully so that they receive direct sunlight.
 You should instead use a lawn roller or lightly tamp the seeds in soil to ensure good contact with soil.

 - Maintain a moist but not soggy soil consistency.
 Once the grasses start to form, you can go back to regular watering schedule.

 Professional Lawn Maintenance – Cumming, GA & Alpharetta areas

 Do you need some help planting and growing Zoysia grass in your lawn?
-Get in touch with Absolute Lawn Pros Lawn Maintenance Cumming in Cumming, GA or Lawn Mowing Alpharetta in Alpharetta, GA for professional and bespoke lawn services.
+Get in touch with Absolute Lawn Pros Lawn Maintenance in Cumming, GA, or Lawn Mowing Service in Alpharetta for professional and bespoke lawn services.